StuPM/myenergyusage/README.md

 # My Energy Usage

-By utilising ChartJS and the Octopus Energy API, I have created a website that will show my electricity and gas usage over a given timeframe.
+By utilising ChartJS and the Octopus Energy API, I have created a website that shows my electricity and gas usage over a given timeframe.

 ## Live link